yum-food/TaSTT/GUI/README.md

       Unrestricted` in an admin instance of powershell.
 Heed the warning, this is a security risk!
 Never run code from someone you don't trust unless you've carefully audited it.
-  3.1.
-If you haven't built TaSTT-Whisper before, you'll see an error.
-Ignore
-      it.
 4. Open `Libraries/wx/build/msw/wx_vc17.sln` with Visual Studio 2022.
 5. Select every project in the Solution Explorer except for `_custom_build`.
 6. Right click, select Properties, go to C/C++, Code Generation, and set